 Lumbar Spinal Fusion Options

 In the lumbar spine, fusion can be done from the back (posterior approach), the front (anterior approach), the side (lateral approach), or combined.
-Modern techniques, implants, navigation, and biologics have made the surgery more predictable with easier recovery and return to normal activity and work.
+Modern techniques, implants, navigation, and biologics have made the surgery more predictable with an easier recovery and return to normal activity and work.

 The most reliable indications for lumbar spinal fusion include spondylolisthesis, fracture, instability, deformity, degenerative disc disease, and stenosis.
 For lower back pain caused by sacroiliac joint dysfunction, fusion of the sacroiliac joint is an option.
 Tumors and infections are also treated with fusion surgery, but these conditions are far less common.